w2k8/tomtec_camera/README.md

 ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 ```

-We can modiefy this to show it my name:
+We can modify this to show it my name:

 ```
 fffffffffffffffffffffffffffffffffffffffffffffffffffffffffff&"fff